Enhancement of Smallholder Spice Farmers’ Capacities in Sustainable Farming

 India has a long history of trading of spices and continues to be one of the world’s largest producers and exporters.
 Many valuable spices endemic to the Western Ghats of India contribute to the growth of the spice sector.
 The Western Ghats are amongst the world's most important Biodiversity Hotspots and one of the main areas for spice cultivation.

 Spices provide a prime source of livelihood to millions of smallholder farmers in India.
 About 85 per cent of the spice production in India is by small-scale farmers, who typically farm on less than two hectares of land and seasonally rotate spices with other crops.
 Presently, spice farmers face the challenges of uncertain pricing and adverse climatic situations.
-Overuse of fertilizers for an extended period and inappropriate use of chemical pesticides has led to the spread and transmission of insect pests and diseases in many regions.
+Overuse of fertilisers for an extended period and inappropriate use of chemical pesticides has adversely affected the soil as well as the microflora and fauna in many regions.

 OBJECTIVE

-‘Enhancement of Smallholder Spice Farmer’s Capacities in Sustainable Farming’ aims to strengthen the production of cardamom, cumin, and turmeric in four states of India - Kerala, Tamil Nadu, Karnataka, Rajasthan - to increase the capacities of spice farmers to make production practices more economically, socially, and environmentally sustainable.
+‘Enhancement of Smallholder Spice Farmers’ Capacities in Sustainable Farming’ aims to strengthen the production of Cardamom, Cumin, Turmeric, Dill Seed and Celery in six states of India - Kerala, Tamil Nadu, Karnataka, Rajasthan, Punjab and Haryana - to increase the capacities of spice farmers to make production practices more economically, socially, and environmentally sustainable.

 The project will support-